seeu-inspace/easyg/README.md

 ### Bug Bounty tips

-- For RCE: never upload a shell at first.
+- For RCE: never upload a shell at first, you can be banned from a program.
 Just execute a `whoami` as a PoC, proceed with a shell if required/allowed;
 - For stored XSS: `console.log()` is better than `alert()`, it makes less noise;
-- For SQLi: don't dump the entire db.
+- For SQLi: don't dump the entire db, you can be banned from a program.
 Just retrieve the db's name, version and/or other minor infos.
 Proceed with db dump only if required/allowed.

 ### Tools